 Current physical copies of newspapers are held in the following locations at the Central Library in Copley Square, are first come, first served:

-- Delivery Desk (2nd floor, McKim Building) — Today's newspaper issues of the Boston Globe, Boston Herald, New York Times, USA Today, and other current newspapers.
+- Delivery Desk (2nd floor, McKim Building) — Newspaper issues from the past year of the Boston Globe, Boston Herald, New York Times.
+Recent months of World Journal (Chinese), and other current local weekly newspapers.

-Kirstein Business Library and Innovation Center (Lower Level, Johnson Building) — C
+- Kirstein Business Library and Innovation Center (Lower Level, Boylston Street Building) — C

 - Wall Street Journal